Defence of Festubert

-The Defence of Festubert was an engagement on the Western Front early in the First World War when Indian and British battalions of the 7th (Meerut) Division of the Indian Army defended the village of Festubert against a German attack from 23 to 24 November 1914.
-It was one of the first actions in the war in which an attack was made against a prepared defensive position.
+The Defence of Festubert (23–24 November 1914) was an engagement on the Western Front early in the First World War when Indian and British battalions of the 7th (Meerut) Division of the Indian Army defended the village of Festubert against a German attack.
+It was one of the first actions in the war in which an operation was conducted against a prepared defensive position.
 The British and Indian regiments that took part were awarded the battle honour Festubert 1914.

 Battle

 23–24 November

 The fighting around Ypres subsided in mutual exhaustion by 22 November and for about three weeks bad weather also inhibited operations apart from artillery-fire, bombing and sniping.
 At the end of the month the British made several night raids and on 23 November, the German Infantry Regiment 112 captured 800 yd of trench east of Festubert in the Indian Corps area.
 The Indians counter-attacked through the night and recovered the trenches.
 The Defence of Festubert was one of the first attacks on an organised trench system.
 Most notably a night attack also occurred, involving mainly the 129th Duke of Connaught's Own Baluchis and the Mazhabi Sikhs of the 34th Royal Sikh Pioneers Regiment and the 1st Battalion Manchester Regiment.
 The battle was a costly British victory, the lost trench was recaptured but there were many casualties in the 129th Baluchis battalion and the 1st Manchesters.